AviroopGhosh/TAS-Forge/documentation/User_Guide.md

 - Measured end-to-end latency boundaries and jitter.
 - The number of hops in the network.

 **Note:** All the timing parameters are expressed in microseconds.

-For further technical details on interpreting the results refer to the [Technical Overview](documentation/Technical_Overview.md) page.
+✅ TAS-Forge is now fully set up.
+You can experiment with topology sizes, or stream properties to evaluate custom scenarios.
+For detailed understanding of system design and implementation decisions, refer to the [Technical Overview](documentation/Technical_Overview.md) page.